Table of contents

 VSCAN group

-2. Create a new scanner group, specifying a group name in the Scanner Group area and a description of the scanner group in the Group Text area.
+2. Create a new scanner group, specifying a group name in the Scanner Group field and a description of the scanner group in the Group Text field.

 Edit SAP VSCANGROUP